sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-processor.md

  In the endpoint, you configure *templates* that define how to extract data from subcategories of documents in the general processor category.
 The templates contain queries you write in our document-domain specific query language, [SenseML](doc:senseml-reference-introduction).

-2do: this image should have /bank_statements endpoint covering both classify and extract

 ![image-20240607135147766](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20240607135147766.png)